mKondoJS/OverVue/README.md

 Vue.use(OverVue);
 ```
-Next, in your main.js file, pass your mutators into createStateStream and subscribe to the store.
-Be sure to import your store
-and set it as a property in your root Vue instantiation.
+Next, in the file containing your root Vue instantiation, pass your mutate methods into createStateStream and subscribe to the store.
+Be sure to import your store and mutate files and set the store as a property in your root Vue instantiation.
 This will make the store accessible in all components.

 ```
 import store from './store';